heyx3/Bplus.jl/docs/ECS.md

 ## `@component`

 You can define component types with the `@component` macro.
-Components have a OOP structure to them; abstract parent components can add fields, "promises" (a.k.a. abstract functions) and "configurables" (a.k.a. virtual functions).
+Components have a OOP structure to them; abstract parent components can add fields, "promises" (a.k.a. abstract functions) and "configurables" (a.k.a. virtual functions) to their children.
+Components have a default constructor where each field is provided in order (parent fields before child ones), but you can override this behavior.

-Refer to the `@component` doc-string for a very detailed explanation of the features and syntax.
+Refer to the `@component` doc-string for a very detailed explanation, with code samples, of the full features and syntax.

 ### Internal interface

-If you wish, you can go around `@component` and manually implement a component.
+If you wish, you can entirely ignore `@component` and manually implement your own component type through standard Julia syntax.
 Simply define a mutable struct inheriting from`AbstractComponent` (or a child of it), and implement the interface described in *ECS/interface.jl*.

+Note that your custom type could never be a parent of another `@component` (unless you implement all the interface functions at the top of *ECS/macros.jl*, but at that point just use the macro).

 ## Component printing